terryyin/rubygem_digger/notebook/Paper.md

 #### More Algorithms

-The acuracy result is not getting a lot better with kNN.
+The accuracy result is not getting a lot better with kNN.
 The best it can get is around 60%.
 I moved on to try multiple machine learning method provided by scikit-learn.
 Including: